-A “LD-friendly” learning setting uses accommodations, strategies and resources that are helpful for all learners whether or not they have a diagnosed learning disability.
-Another term from LD-friendly learning is Universal Design, an approach to designing learning settings that responds to diverse learning styles, accommodates learning difficulties and encourages multiple modes of expression.
+An “LD-friendly” learning setting uses accommodations, strategies as well as resources that are helpful for all learners whether or not they have a diagnosed learning disability.
+Another term from LD-friendly learning is Universal Design; an approach to designing learning settings that responds to diverse learning styles, accommodates learning difficulties; as well as encourages multiple modes of expression.

 Why create a “LD-friendly” learning setting?

-Chances are that you will meet learners in adult literacy classes who have learning disabilities.
-Since at least 15% of the general population has a learning disability, and this is much higher in adult literacy settings, we should consider learning disabilities to be a common, integral part of education practice.
+Chances are that you will meet learners in adult literacy classes; who have learning disabilities.
+Since at least 15% of the general population has a learning disability.
+This is much higher in adult literacy settings; we should consider learning disabilities to be a common, integral part of education practice.

 Moreover, feelings of fear, anxiety or stress often “walk beside” learning disabilities.
-Adult educators find themselves creating learning settings in which people with many different kinds of difficulties can learn.
-This is sometimes called universal design, or differentiated instruction, or “LD-friendly”.
+Adult educators find themselves creating learning settings; in which people with many different kinds of difficulties can learn.
+However, this is sometimes called universal design, or differentiated instruction, or “LD-friendly”.

 Here are a few general principles of inclusive learning environments:

-- Provide accommodations that give learners choice and support in how they learn.
+- Provide accommodations that give learners choice as well as support in how they learn.

 - Take advantage of available assistive technologies.

-- Use multi-sensory learning strategies that combine kinesthetic (movement) auditory, visual and oral strategies for learning and so allows students to learn the same material in many different ways.
+- Use multi-sensory learning strategies that combine kinesthetic (movement) auditory, visual as well as oral strategies for learning; and so allows students to learn the same material in many different ways.

-- Use multi-modal learning strategies that are not only multi-sensory (as above), but also value and integrate images, art, drama, spoken word, music and so on.
-By creating many ways to express what people know, we also work through and around areas of difficulty.
+- Use multi-modal learning strategies that are not only multi-sensory; (as above).
+But also value; as well as integrate images, art, drama, spoken word, music and so on.
+By creating many ways to express what people know; we also work through, and around areas of difficulty.

 - Focus on meaning, and outside-classroom application.

-- Pay attention to the social and learning issues that “walk-beside” learning difficulties.
+- Pay attention to the social as well as learning issues that “walk-beside” learning difficulties.